 In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Burmese Shan noodles with pork and baby bok choy

 2 Servings, 690 Calories/Serving

 Grab your chopsticks and twirl away.
-With tender chunks of cooked tomatoes and your choice of protein, these comforting noodles have been called the “spaghetti Bolognese of Burma.”
+With tender chunks of tomatoes, earthy spices, and your choice of protein, this noodly dish is known as the “spaghetti Bolognese of Burma.”

 In your bag